Harsh2110mishra/GoServices-App/readme.md

 This issue will be resolve in upcoming version.

+## For Signed APK

+Before running below command make sure to comment `keysConstants.js` in gitignore file as it must be in the build.

+run `eas build --platform android --profile development`

 ## Support

 Reach out to me at one of the following places!